Daplixo/Adventure-time/README.md

 -> Learnt about things like figlet and added a text banner in beginning of my game interface, a loading screen and also improved the over-all functionality of it.

+### On November 22nd
+-> Mostly studied for my tomorrow's math exam.

+-> And managed to learn about ascii art and how to implement it in the terminal I was planning to add it in my game but, Atleast rn i feel like it will ruin the aesthetics of the game.
+   Also, I am not sure how I can implement it in my game code.

 # Thank you